ashikhareddy/Cyber-security-Project-/Journal/Week4.md

 # Overview

-In Week 4, our main focus was on improving and finalising the network design document.
-After completing the proposal in the previous week, we started working on the detailed explanation of the network, including topology, devices used, data flow, and security features.
-We also focused on making the document more clear and properly structured.
+In Week 4, we focused on improving and finishing the network design document.
+After completing the proposal last week, we started working on explaining the network in detail.
+This included the topology, devices used, data flow, and security features.
+We also worked on making the document clearer and better organized.

 # Progress

-During this week, we worked on explaining the complete network design in detail.
-We finalised the hub-and-spoke topology and clearly described how hospitals are connected through a central cloud system.
-We also added explanations for the devices used in the network, such as routers, switches, firewalls, and access points.
+This week, we explained the whole network design more clearly.
+We finalized the hub-and-spoke topology and described how the hospitals connect through a central cloud system.
+We also added details about the devices we used, like routers, switches, firewalls, and access points.

-One of the major tasks completed this week was describing how the network works, including how data is transferred from one hospital to another using a secure VPN connection.
-We also improved the data transfer section by rewriting it in a more natural way instead of step-by-step points.
+One big task was explaining how the network works, especially how data moves securely between hospitals using a VPN connection.
+We rewrote the data transfer part to sound more natural instead of just listing steps.

-In addition to that, we worked on the access and storage section to explain how users log in, access patient data, and how data is stored securely in the cloud.
-The security features section was also completed, where we explained VPN, firewall, VLAN, and Wi-Fi security.
+We also improved the section about how users log in, access patient data, and how the data is securely stored in the cloud.
+The security section was completed too, where we explained VPNs, firewalls, VLANs, and Wi-Fi security.

-Another important part of this week was adding all the required diagrams, including topology, internal network, data transfer, and security layers.
-We made sure each diagram was placed in the correct section with proper captions.
+Another important thing we did was add all the necessary diagrams—topology, internal network, data transfer, and security layers.
+We made sure each diagram was in the right place with clear captions.

 # Challenges

-While working on the document, we faced some difficulties in making the explanations simple and less technical.
-At first, some parts of the document looked too complex and felt like AI-generated content, so we had to rewrite several sections to make them more natural and easier to understand.
+While working on the document, we found it hard to make some explanations simple and less technical.
+At first, some parts sounded too complicated and like they were written by AI, so we rewrote them to make them easier to read and more natural.

-We also had some confusion in placing the diagrams correctly and making sure they matched the explanation.
-It took some time to organise everything properly and ensure the formatting was consistent throughout the document.
+We also had some trouble placing the diagrams correctly and making sure they matched the text.
+It took some time to organize everything well and fix formatting so the document looked consistent.

 # Reflection

-This week helped us understand the importance of clear explanation and proper documentation in a project.
-We realised that it is not enough to just complete the work, but it is also important to present it in a way that is easy to understand.
+This week taught us how important it is to explain things clearly and have good documentation.
+It’s not enough to just finish the work; we need to present it in a way that others can easily understand.

-We also improved our teamwork by reviewing each other’s work and making necessary changes.
-Overall, we were able to complete a well-structured document with proper diagrams and explanations, which gives us a strong base for the next stages of the project.
+We also got better at working as a team by checking each other’s work and making changes when needed.
+Overall, we managed to finish a well-structured document with clear diagrams and explanations, which sets a good foundation for the next steps in our project.